 - i.
 You will demonstrate a thorough knowledge of psychodynamic theory and clinical concepts, both historical and contemporary, and their social context, - ii.
-You will demonstrate an understanding of human growth and development from a psychoanalytic perspective, - ii.
-You will demonstrate a critical understanding of psychosocial issues and their significance in the practice of psychodynamic counselling, - iii.
+You will demonstrate an understanding of the roots, continuity and complexity that inform a psychodynamic understanding of human growth and development. - iii.
+You will demonstrate a critical understanding of psychosocial issues and their significance in the practice of psychodynamic counselling, in the context of contributions from related disciplines; child development research, attachment theory, neuroscience. - iv.
 You will be able to discuss and evaluate a range of counselling and psychotherapy research and its relation to clinical psychodynamic practice,